Is every Headless CMS just another database to build an API and query content from when building a website at the end of the day? Not quite.

 Sanity's lake direction makes them more of a database, dealing with structured and unstructured content to be rendered to any application whether or not content operations exist within a use case.

-Hygraph’s Federation takes the concept of GraphQL federation and runs it on the content layer.
-This allows to bring in content from external remote sources, enrich them with content from Hygraph (or not), and deliver them via a single GraphQL API, making it a powerful “API integration” play (think Mulesoft or Kong), for use-cases where it makes sense to treat the CMS as the “single source of truth” or “single point of failure”, like a streaming application or a Yahoo!
-Finance like dashboard.
+Hygraph's Federation takes the concept of GraphQL federation and runs it on the content layer.
+This allows bringing in content from external remote sources, enriching them with content from Hygraph (or not), and delivering them via a single GraphQL API, making it a powerful "API integration" play (think Mulesoft or Kong), for use-cases where it makes sense to treat the CMS as the "single source of truth" or "single point of failure", like a streaming application or a Yahoo!
+Finance-like dashboard.

 Contentful's "Content Platform" pushes for an evolution of the CMS by focusing on orchestrating multiple content operations across tools, APIs, and services, to aggregate content from other platforms (using their App framework) into Contentful, again trying to position the CMS as the single source of truth.